 Although highly cross-adsorbed antibodies are essential for two-channel, multiplex detection, it is not always necessary with chemiluminescent blotting for a single target.

 LI-COR interviewed Dr. Go van Dam, a surgeon specializing in oncology at the Groningen University Medical Center in the Netherlands.

 A key focus of van Dam’s research is to explore new tools such as targeted fluorescent imaging probes that will help address the challenges facing oncology surgeons.
 He discusses his research using near-infrared fluorescent imaging during surgery to improve cancer patient outcomes.
-Watch this interview with Dr. van Dam.
+Watch an interview with Dr. van Dam.

 Vasilis Ntziachristos, PhD, Technische Universität München, Germany and Gooitzen M. van Dam, MD, PhD, University Medical Center Groningen, Netherlands presented “Shining New Light on Clinical Fluorescence Imaging” at World Molecular Congress in San Diego, CA in September 2011.

 Okay, so you’ve done your experiments, run your sample on a gel, and transferred the proteins to a membrane.
 Now, you need to see if you can detect the protein, what happened to it, how much is there, etc.

 After you block (remember we talked about how important the right blocker is), you will probe with a primary antibody (that is, an antibody produced to detect a specific antigen) to see your molecule of interest.
 Now, primary antibodies can be produced in a wide variety of species such as mouse, rabbit, goat, chicken, rat, guinea pig, human, etc. There are lots of suppliers of antibodies out there, so it is important to realize primary antibodies for the same antigen can perform very differently.
 It may be necessary to test multiple primary antibodies for the best performance in your Western blot system.